revised April 13, 2021 for issues pertaining to formatting and clarity

 Third, Scripture reveals this pointedly in several individual texts.
 “The Lord has caused the iniquity of us all to fall on Him” (Isaiah 53:6b).
 The evil things that God’s people do fall upon Christ.
 Because sin is not a physical entity, we understand this language to be poetic.
 What does it mean for iniquity/sin to fall upon Christ?
 In context (vv.4-6), it results in him being stricken, smitten of God, and afflicted (v.4b).
 If Christ received a sinner’s wage from a just God, it is only appropriate that we estimate a judicial sentence of equivalent character – namely, he was pronounced guilty of sin in the courtroom of Heaven.

 “For what the Law could not do, weak as it was through the flesh, God did: sending His own Son in the likeness of sinful flesh and as an offering for sin, He condemned sin in the flesh” (Romans 8:3).
-God commissioned Christ to be 1) incarnate, 2) an offering for sin.
+God commissioned the Son to be incarnate and an offering for sin.
 Christ as a man dying as an offering for sin had this effect: the condemnation of sin in the flesh.
 A true son of Adam – a human – truly suffered for sin, being truly condemned under the Law.
 Christ, then, was pronounced guilty by God.

 “He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him” (2 Corinthians 5:21).
 Here we again find poetic language in reference to what occurred on the cross.
 A literal reading of this text would render Christ as sin and the church as righteousness – but because sin and righteousness are non-physical entities, we understand that Paul is pointing us to something different.